 Conferring Dignity: The Metamorphosis of the Legal Homosexual

 Date Written: August 26, 2013

 The legal homosexual has undergone a dramatic transformation over the past three decades, culminating in United States v.
-Windsor (2013), which struck down Article 3 of the Defense of Marriage Act (DOMA).
+Windsor, which struck down Section 3 of the Defense of Marriage Act (DOMA).
 In 1986, the homosexual was a sexual outlaw beyond the protection of the Constitution.
-By 2013, the homosexual has become part of a married couple that is “deemed by the State worthy of dignity.”
+By 2013, the homosexual had become part of a married couple that is “deemed by the State worthy of dignity.”
 This Article tells the story of this metamorphosis in four phases.
-In the first, "the Homosexual Sodomite Phase,” the Court famously declared in Bowers v.
-Hardwick (1986) that there is no right to engage in homosexual sodomy.
-In the second, "the Equal Rights Phase,” the Court in Romer v.
-Evans (1996) cast the legal homosexual as a member of a “class of citizens” whose exclusion from anti-discrimination protections the Constitution could not tolerate.
-In the third, "the Liberty Phase,” the Court shifted its focus in Lawrence v.
-Texas (2003) to an enduring intimate bond involving private sexual acts protected from government intrusion.
-In the fourth and current phase, the "Equal Dignity Phase,” the Court in United States v.
-Windsor (2013) validated the decision of several states to “confer [upon homosexuals] a dignity and status of immense import.”
+In the first, the “Homosexual Sodomite Phase,” the United States Supreme Court famously declared in Bowers v.
+Hardwick that there was no right to engage in homosexual sodomy.
+In the second, the “Equal Homosexual Class Phase,” the Court in Romer v.
+Evans cast the legal homosexual as a member of a “class of citizens” whose exclusion from anti-discrimination protections the Constitution could not tolerate.
+In the third, the “Free Intimate Bond Phase,” the Court shifted its focus in Lawrence v.
+Texas to an enduring intimate bond involving private sexual acts protected from government intrusion.
+In the fourth and current phase, the “Dignified Married Couple Phase,” the Court in United States v.
+Windsor validated the decision of several states to “confer” upon homosexuals “a dignity and status of immense import.”